miyasaka-kion/jekyll_console_blog/_rambling/blog/Cpp/Cpp_template.md

 }
 ```

-Printing the type's name (although this might not provide a human-friendly form):
+Output the name of the type (although it may not give a human-readable form):

 ```cpp
 template<typename T>